 - 107.1 Any dividend or other money payable in cash (whether in sterling or foreign currency) relating to a share can be paid: - (a) by cheque or warrant or any other similar financial instrument made payable to the shareholder who is entitled to it and sent direct to their registered address.
 In the case of joint shareholders, the cash will be sent to the shareholder who is first named in the Register and sent direct to their registered address.
-The cash can also be sent to someone else named in a written instruction from the shareholder (or from all joint shareholders); - (b) in the case of shares in uncertificated form, by the use of a relevant system (if authorised by the shareholder); - (c) by inter-bank transfer or other electronic means to an account named in a written instruction from the person receiving the payment; or - (d) in some other way agreed between the shareholder (or all joint shareholders) and us. - 107.2 For joint shareholders, or people jointly and automatically entitled to shares by law, we can rely on a receipt for a dividend or other money paid on shares from any one of the joint shareholders. - 107.3 Cheques and warrants are sent, and payment in any other way is made, at the risk of the people who are entitled to the money.
+The cash can also be sent to someone else named in a written instruction from the shareholder (or from all joint shareholders);

+- (b) in the case of shares in uncertificated form, by the use of a relevant system (if authorised by the shareholder); - (c) by inter-bank transfer or other electronic means to an account named in a written instruction from the person receiving the payment; or - (d) in some other way agreed between the shareholder (or all joint shareholders) and us. - 107.2 For joint shareholders, or people jointly and automatically entitled to shares by law, we can rely on a receipt for a dividend or other money paid on shares from any one of the joint shareholders. - 107.3 Cheques and warrants are sent, and payment in any other way is made, at the risk of the people who are entitled to the money.
 We are treated as having paid a dividend if such a cheque or warrant is cleared or if a payment using a relevant system or bank transfer or other electronic means is made in line with our instructions.
 We will not be responsible for a payment which is lost or delayed.
-If any cheque or warrant has been, or is alleged to have been, lost, stolen or destroyed, the Directors may, if the person entitled to the money asks, issue a replacement cheque or warrant if this person provides evidence that the payment cannot be cleared and our out-of-pocket expenses are paid. - 107.4 Unless the rights attached to any shares, or the terms of any shares or the Articles say otherwise, a dividend, or any other money payable in respect of a share, can be paid in whatever currency the Directors decide, using an appropriate exchange rate selected by the Directors for any currency conversions.
-The Directors can also agree how and when the amount to be paid in the other currency will be calculated and paid, and for us or any other person to pay any costs involved. - 107.5 No dividend or other sum payable by us on or for our shares carries a right to interest from us unless the rights of the shares provide otherwise. - 107.6 If the person entitled to the dividend is one of our employees or one of our subsidiaries, the cheque may be sent to that person through our internal post system or that of our subsidiary.
+If any cheque or warrant or related tax voucher has been, or is alleged to have been, lost, stolen or destroyed, the Directors may issue a replacement cheque or warrant or related tax voucher if the person entitled to the money requests this and pays our administrative expenses for complying with their request. - 107.4 Unless the rights attached to any shares, or the terms of any shares or the Articles say otherwise, a dividend, or any other money payable in respect of a share, can be paid in whatever currency the Directors decide, using an appropriate exchange rate selected by the Directors for any currency conversions.
+The Directors can also agree how and when the amount to be paid in the other currency will be calculated and paid, and for us or any other person to pay any costs involved. - 107.5 No dividend or other sum payable by us on or for our shares carries a right to interest from us unless the rights of the shares provide otherwise. - 107.6 If the person entitled to the dividend is one of our employees or one of our subsidiaries, the cheque or warrant may be sent to that person through our internal post system or that of our subsidiary.